 (2) Where, in pursuance of the contract, the seller delivers the goods to the buyer or to a carrier or other bailee or custodier (whether named by the buyer or not) for the purpose of transmission to the buyer, and does not reserve the right of disposal, he is deemed to have unconditionally appropriated the goods to the contract.

-[Section 18 correction to reprint in Gazette 12 Mar 2002 p.
-1032.]
+[Section 18 correction to reprint: Gazette 12 Mar 2002 p.
+1032; amended: Act No. 19 of 2010 s.
+51.]

 19. Reservation of right of disposal